 – Round trip flight to Macedonia.

 – Medical/accident/travel insurance.

 – Meals and hotel accommodations on first day and the last day of your stay in Macedonia.
-Hotel accommodations will be arranged at group rates.

 – Travel and related costs in Macedonia during free time.

 – Food and related costs during free time.
 Depending on the work schedule of your internship, you may need to buy some meals.

 – Personal and miscellaneous items.